Agoric/documentation/main/reference/zoe-api/zoe-helpers.md

 For example if **seat** A gives 5 Quatloos and **seat** B only wants 3 Quatloos, **seat** A retains 2 Quatloos.

-If the swap fails, no assets transfer, and both left and right **seats** are exited.
+If the swap fails, no assets transfer, and both *leftSeat* and *rightSeat* are exited.

 ```js
 import {